 Schrader brand from Aircraft Tool Supply.
 P/N SK2043C.
 The

-Only trick when putting this all together was having to
+The only trick when putting this all together was having to

 remove the "out" fitting on the regulator since it was a male threaded flare